ekandreas/phpgrid/readme.txt

 Or you could use the plugin inside your plugin development just by using filters and hooks.

+Please, join our [fb-page](https://www.facebook.com/pages/Phpgrid-for-WP/486409724756060) for support and discussions!

-Please, read more at GitHub repository: [phpgrid](https://github.com/EkAndreas/phpgrid "phpgrid")
+More info at GitHub repository: [phpgrid](https://github.com/EkAndreas/phpgrid "phpgrid")

 == Installation ==